 Cristi Manafu promotes Kickstarter. com.

-It’s not that he depends on this money, but it would be useful to accelerate the growth of the company.
+It’s not that he depends on this money, but it would be helpful to accelerate the growth of the company.

-He is here looking for developers, entrepreneurs interested in creating businesses based on mobile apps.
-He advertises Nokia differentiation.
-Nokia, as a company, invests in communicating with talented programmers in creating opportunities for this audience to get clients in specific markets.
+He is here looking for developers and entrepreneurs interested in creating businesses based on mobile apps.
+He advertises Nokia’s differentiation.
+Nokia, as a company, invests in communicating with talented programmers to create opportunities for this audience to get clients in specific markets.
 The advantage of an international company is interesting and profitable for a local developer/entrepreneur.

 developer.nokia.com is the place where developers should go to collaborate in this initiative.

 Zoli Herczeg – Business Development Manager – Applications, Microsoft Romania talks to potential clients for cloud computing.

 Many people have started using Windows 8 since its launch in Romania.

 The developers mustn’t think only about this opportunity but also about developing apps for Windows 8.1 because Windows 8 will be easy to upgrade to, just as Windows 7 was easy to upgrade to Windows 8.